Southwest

 • Parking permit: Required

-Beginning at the Lost Dutchman State Park, the trail meanders through the park’s picturesque desert landscape, passing by an array of cacti and desert flora.
-As you ascend, you’ll be treated to increasingly impressive views of the surrounding Superstition Mountains, including the iconic Flat Iron and Weaver’s Needle.
+Beginning at the Lost Dutchman State Park, the trail meanders through the park’s picturesque desert landscape, cactus and all!
+As you ascend, you’ll be treated to increasingly impressive views of the surrounding Superstition Mountains, including the iconic Flatiron and Weaver’s Needle (we’ll cover this hike too).

 #4 Treasure Trail and Siphon Draw Loop